anders-biostat/linked-charts/docs/rlc/tutorials/props.md

   <table><tr><td id = "A1"></td><td id = "A2"></td></tr></table>
 </div>

-Now chart to the left has more elements in `colourDomain` than colours in `palette` and therefore colours are repeated, starting from the first element in `palette`.
-For the chart to the right we've provided `palette` with three colours and also we've added an intermediate point in `colourDomain`.
+Now chart to the left has more elements in `colourDomain` than colours in `palette`, and therefore colours are repeated, starting from the first element in `palette`.
+For the chart to the right, we've provided `palette` with three colours, and also we've added an intermediate point in `colourDomain`.
 This tells R/LinkedCharts to interpolate colours from red to grey between 0 and 0.3 and from grey to black between 0.3 and 2.6.

-Intead of using `colourValue` and `palette` one can also assign colours directly. `colour` is similar to `colourValue`, but it assigns colours without generating a colour scale.
+Instead of using `colourValue` and `palette`, one can also assign colours directly. `colour` is similar to `colourValue`, but it assigns colours without generating a colour scale.
 Here is an example.
-Note how the fifth circle is coloured black, since `some_strange_colour` doesn't correspond to any colour.
+Note how the fifth circle is coloured black since `some_strange_colour` doesn't correspond to any colour.